BrendaChep/Backend-Service-for-Pizza-Delivery-System/README.md

-# Pizza-Delivery-API.
+# Pizza-Delivery-System.
-A Pizza Delivery API project for a pizza delivery service.
+A Pizza Delivery backend service using Python, Jinja2Templates, FastAPI, SQLAlchemy and Pydantic Models for data validation.
 |METHOD     | ROUTE     | FUNCTIONALITY            | ACCESS
 | :------------ |   :---:       | --------:        |--------:
 | POST        | /api/signup       | Register new user        |All users